-- stock options - restricted stock
+- · stock options; and - · restricted stock.

 Stock options are granted under our existing Employee Stock Option Plan, as amended, and restricted stock is granted under our Second Restricted Stock Plan, as amended, each of which has been approved by our shareholders.
 Our stock-based incentives vest over time to encourage our employees to take a long-term perspective.
+U.S. employees are now given a choice between stock options or restricted stock.
+To the extent an employee selects restricted stock, said employee receives one share of restricted stock for each three and one-third shares of options to acquire shares that would otherwise have been granted.